Not always. It depends on the context and the purpose of your writing.

 Well, usually you put the title in quotation marks.
 Like, 'The Secret Garden'.
 That's a common way to do it.

-Yes, typically short story titles are italicized.
+Yes, short story titles are often italicized.
+It's a common formatting convention in many writing styles.